sudheerj/reactjs-interview-questions/README.md

 JSX elements will be transpiled to createElement JS syntax to create React elements which are going to be used for the object representation of UI.
 Whereas cloneElement is used to clone an element and pass it to new props.

 32. ### What is Lifting State Up in ReactJS?
 When several components need to share the same changing data then it is recommended to lifting the shared state up to their closest common ancestor.
-For example, if two child components sharing the same data from its parent then move the state to parent instead of maintaining the local state inn both child components.
+For example, if two child components sharing the same data from its parent then move the state to parent instead of maintaining the local state in both child components.

 33. ### What are the different phases of ReactJS component lifecycle?
 There are four different phases of React component’s lifecycle:
-1. **Initialization:** In this phase react component prepares setting up the initial state and default props.
+1. **Initialization:** In this phase, react component prepares setting up the initial state and default props.
 2. **Mounting:** The react component is ready to mount in the browser DOM.
 This phase covers **componentWillMount** and **componentDidMount** lifecycle methods.
 3. **Updating:** In this phase, the component get updated in two ways, sending the new props and updating the state.
 This phase covers **shouldComponentUpdate, componentWillUpdate and componentDidUpdate** lifecycle methods.
 4. **Unmounting:** In this last phase, the component is not needed and get unmounted from the browser DOM.
 This phase include **componentWillUnmount** lifecycle method.